maximilian-ho/how-we-teach-ourselves/docs/epubs.md

 # Reading epub ebooks using Moon+ Reader

-We constantly read books on technology, tech company management, and poverty.
+We constantly read books on technology and tech company management.

 **Downloading the books**
 We download the epub books from LibGen.